moffa89/Apex-Autoexec-2024/README.md

 | `+cl_is_softened_locale 1` | Removes blood effects and visual clutter |
 | `-anticheat_settings=SettingsDX11.json` | Forces the game to launch in DirectX11 |

-# How to disable the Intro
-- Go to Your Drive > Program Files > Steam > steamapps > common > Apex Legends > media
-- In this media file you should see two files named "intro.bik" and "respawn.bik"
-- What you have to do is rename both of these files to something else and KEEP THE .bik PORTION.
-DO NOT remove the .bik or delete these files.
-- Example: rename intro.bik and respawn.bik to apex.bik and legends.bik

 # Consistant Frame Caping
 - Capping FPS is good or bad? and How to cap it?
 Answer : [Watch this video](https://youtu.be/N8ZUqT6Tfiw)
 6. In-game cap or RTSS but now RTSS is optional